 The shape of the electrical wave-form varies smoothly, like the Utility power.
+ONLY sine wave inverters can be grid-tied.

 • Square Wave:

 The shape of the electrical wave-form changes abruptly from one voltage to another. (only found in very old inverters)